 Here are some of the most common plumbing issues to look for in older houses:

-2. Polybutylene Piping In the '70s and into the early '90s, it was very common for homes to have polybutylene piping.
+In the ’70s and into the early ’90s, it was very common for homes to have polybutylene piping.
 This was likely due to its low costs.
-Unfortunately, this is no longer up to code in the U.S.--mostly because it is prone to failure due to the way it reacts to oxidants found in water.
+Unfortunately, this is no longer up to code in the U.S.–mostly because it is prone to failure due to the way it reacts to oxidants found in water.
 These oxidants can weaken the pipe, which can lead to a system failure that is very dangerous to your property.
 The best recourse to take if you still have this type of system is to have it place as soon as possible.

 3. Lead Service Lines